austenallred/twitter-scraper/README.md

 * The third, <code>numberOfTweeps = 5000</code> determines how many twitter usernames will be scraped per keyword.

-To run the program, go back to your command line in the root directory of the repo, and ener <code>ruby user_scraper.rb</code>
+To run the program, go back to your command line in the root directory of the repository, and ener <code>ruby user_scraper.rb</code>